Proportionality and the Limits of Welfarism: Price Systems

 Consider an election instance $(P, k)$ and let $W$ be the committee returned by Phragm\'en's sequential rule for this instance.
 Assume that the rule stopped at time $t$ (recall that $t$ does not have to be an integer).
 Thus, during the execution of the rule each voter earned $t$ dollars in total.
 We will now construct a price system that supports $W$, where the initial budgets of the voters equals $t$.
 We set the price to $\nicefrac{n}{k}$.
 For each voter $i$ we construct her payment function as follows; by default we set the payments $p_i(c)$ to 0.
 Whenever a candidate $c$ is added to the committee by the rule, and whenever the rule charges voter $i$ for adding $c$ to the winning committee, we set $p_i(c) = x$, where $x$ is the amount deducted from $i$.
 It is clear that each voter spends at most~$t$ dollars, and that each voter pays only for the candidates that she approves of.
 It also follow directly from the definition of the rule, that each committee member $c \in W$ will receive a total payment of $\nicefrac{n}{k}$.
 Finally for each $c' \notin W$ the voters who approve $c'$ cannot have a remaining budget of strictly more than $\nicefrac{n}{k}$ dollars in total; otherwise, the rule would have added $c'$ to the committee at a time strictly earlier than $t$. \end{proof}

-Recall that Rule X may return committees consisting of fewer than $k$ candidates.
+Recall that Equal Shares may return committees consisting of fewer than $k$ candidates.
 By \Cref{thm:phragmen_and_pricing}, this committee is priceable.
-If desired, one can find a superset of this committee of size $k$ that is also priceable, for example by filling the remaining seats by running Phragm\'en's rule with initial budgets equal to those at the end of the execution of Rule X.
+If desired, one can find a superset of this committee of size $k$ that is also priceable, for example by filling the remaining seats by running Phragm\'en's rule with initial budgets equal to those at the end of the execution of Equal Shares.

+\citet{bri-las-sko:c:apportionment} classified different approval-based committee rules by their behavior on party-list profiles.
+The committee selection problem on party-list profiles has been studied as the \myemph{apportionment problem}.
+Both Thiele's and Phragm\'en's rule implement the D'Hondt method of apportionment.
+For Phragm\'en's rule, this follows from the fact that it is priceable, as we now show.

-\begin{theorem} For each party-list profile $P$, a committee $W$ is priceable if and only if $W$ is selected by the D'Hondt method of apportionment. \end{theorem} \begin{proof} Consider a party list election instance $(P, k)$ with $r$ parties $P_1, P_2, \ldots, P_{r}$; for $z \in [r]$ let $n_z$ denote the number of voters supporting party $P_z$, $\sum_{z \in [r]} n_z = n$.
+\begin{theorem} For each party-list profile $P$, a committee $W$ is priceable if and only if $W$ is selected by the D'Hondt method of apportionment with committee size $k = |W|$. \end{theorem} \begin{proof} Consider a party list election instance $(P, k)$ with $r$ parties $P_1, P_2, \ldots, P_{r}$; for $z \in [r]$ let $n_z$ denote the number of voters supporting party $P_z$, $\sum_{z \in [r]} n_z = n$.

-The fact that each committee returned by the D'Hondt method of apportionment is supported by a price system follows because this committee is selected by the Phragm\'en's sequential rule~\cite[Theorem~3]{bri-las-sko:c:apportionment}, whose outputs are supported by price systems (\Cref{thm:phragmen_and_pricing}).
+The fact that each committee returned by the D'Hondt method of apportionment is supported by a price system follows because this committee is selected by Phragm\'en's sequential rule~\cite[Theorem~3]{bri-las-sko:c:apportionment}, whose outputs are supported by price systems (\Cref{thm:phragmen_and_pricing}).

 Now, we prove the other implication.
 Assume that $W$ is a committee supported by a price system $\textsf{ps} = (p, \{p_i\}_{i \in [n]})$, and for the sake of contradiction, assume that $W$ is not a committee returned by the D'Hondt method of apportionment.
 This, in particular means that there exist two parties, $P_x$ and $P_y$, with the number of seats assigned respectively equal $k_x$ and $k_y$, such that $\nicefrac{n_x}{k_x+1} > \nicefrac{n_y}{k_y}$ (see, e.g., \citealp{lac-sko:t:approval-thiele}).
 The total amount of money held by the voters from $P_y$ is equal to $n_y$, and so, the price cannot be higher than $\nicefrac{n_y}{k_y}$.
 The total amount of unused money, held by the voters from $P_x$ is equal to: